Frequently Asked Questions for International Students

 Can international students apply for any program?

-No. Please refer to the list of Available Programs for International Students; click on the program name and you will see the webpages for that program.
-But do not use the costs on the program’s webpage as those are for domestic students.
+Many programs are open to international students, but not all.
+Please refer to the list of Available Programs for International Students; click on the program name and you will see the webpages for that program.

 Does Assiniboine offer degree programs or university transfer programs?